 For the Hamming and rectangular windows, the value of 4 is higher than necessary (Figure 2).
 Although, for the Hamming window, it is till a reasonable choice.
 For that reason I give a value of 4 in How to Create a Simple Low-Pass Filter, so that I don’t have to clutter that article with all the extra explanations from the current article.

 For the Filter Design tool, I’ve used values for \(r\) that depend on on the window type.
 The Tool uses 4.6 for Blackman, 3.1 for Hamming, and 0.91 for rectangular.
 I found these values in the literature, but it is important to note that they result only approximately in the requested transition bandwidth.
 Moreover, other values are also found in the literature, such as 5.5 for Blackman, 3.3 for Hamming, and 0.9 for rectangular.
 For Blackman, a value of 4.6 results in the filter of Figure 3.
 Hamming and rectangular windows are illustrated in Figure 4.

 Since even these “optimized” values are not perfect for each window type, a natural question is whether more can be done.
 It is clearly possible to optimize the filter length exactly, given the transition bandwidth and the criterion used to measure it.
 E.g., you could start from the values given above, and then vary the number of taps in steps of 2 (to keep the number odd) and check some criterion for the width of the transition region.
-Although, if you are willing to do all that, it might be better to switch to a more naturally configurable window type such as the Kaiser (or Kaiser-Bessel) window.
-I’ll treat that in a follow-up article.
+Although, if you are willing to do all that, it might be better to switch to a more naturally configurable window type such as the Kaiser window.